vibeus/vibe-website/content/order/_index.md

 hero:
   <<: *vibe_board
   body: |
-    The Vibe Board is a interactive digital whiteboard that enhances collaboration with a 4K 55” screen and built in speakers.
+    The Vibe Board is an interactive digital whiteboard that enhances collaboration with a 4K 55” screen and built in speakers.
   shipping: |
     Complimentary U.S. Shipping + 30-Day Returns